-It's hard to feel too sorry for anyone wealthy enough to own a new Rolls-Royce, but there's bad news for these folks in the European Union because the illuminated Spirit of Ecstasy badge is no longer available.
+It's hard to feel too sorry for anyone wealthy enough to own a new Rolls-Royce, but there's bad news for these folks in the European Union because the illuminated badge is no longer available.
 Making matters worse, the light-up hood ornament needs to be removed from any Rolls that currently has it.

 The cause of this weird decision is that the illuminated sculpture does not comply with the new EU light pollution regulations.
 After disconnecting it, Rolls will refund owners for the price of the option and replace the hood ornament with a silver-plated Spirit of Ecstasy.
 Note that this only applies to vehicles in the EU, and models elsewhere are still free to light up the lady.